Retirement Retired Life

 luciano/Adobe smiling senior woman making purchases in the supermarket

-Seniors who have certain Medicare Advantage plans may be able to get a grocery allowance to purchase healthy foods and other over-the-counter items at participating grocery stores.
+Seniors enrolled in certain Medicare Advantage plans may be eligible for a grocery allowance to purchase healthy foods and other over-the-counter items at participating grocery stores.

-Allowance amounts vary by plan and by where consumers live but can add up to hundreds or even thousands of dollars to help with groceries every year.
-For example, Humana offers a Medicare Advantage plan with “Healthy Options” allowances ranging from $35 to $275 per month.
+Allowance amounts vary by plan and by where consumers live, but can add up to hundreds or even thousands of dollars to help with groceries every year.
+For example, Humana offers a Medicare Advantage plan with "Healthy Options" allowances ranging from $25 to $275 per month.

 If you have a plan that comes with a grocery benefit, you should be able to pay with your health benefits card at participating grocery stores or online.